Atakan Destici also named honorable mention All-America

 Former CWPA Coach of the Year has Served as Colonials' Interim Head Coach Since December

 Former Hopkins Assistant Has Head Coaching, International Experience

-Adam Foley was named interim head coach of the George Washington men's and women's water polo teams in April 2015.
+Adam Foley was named head coach of the George Washington men's and women's water polo teams in April 2015.
 He had served as interim head coach since December 2014 after joining the staff as an assistant coach in August.

 Coach Foley came to the Colonials after one year as an assistant coach at Collegiate Water Polo Association (CWPA) Southern Division rival Johns Hopkins, where he helped guide the Blue Jays to a 21-10 record in 2013, the third 20-win season in program history.

 Prior to his stint at Johns Hopkins, Coach Foley spent two years with the Trinidad and Tobago national team, serving as its technical director of water polo development and head coach of the senior and junior national teams.
 During his tenure, the Trinidad and Tobago youth squad qualified for the World Junior Championships and the country established itself as the premier team in the region.

 Coach Foley was head coach of the MIT men's varsity team and women's collegiate club squad from 2007-11.
 During his four years in Cambridge, the Engineers' men's program posted a 48-55 record and a won pair of CWPA Division III Eastern Championship titles in 2007 and 2010.
 While at MIT, Coach Foley coached two CWPA Northern Division Rookies of the Year and seven Association of Collegiate Water Polo Coaches (ACWPC) All-Americans, and in 2008 he was named the CWPA Northern Division Coach of the Year.